-Mediocrity has been a rarity for two of the NBA’s most storied franchises: The Boston Celtics and the Los Angeles Lakers.
-Their accomplishments have been discussed several times like the 33 championships, 52 Finals appearances overall, and over 6,000 regular season victories between the two.
+Mediocrity has been a rarity for two of the NBA’s most storied franchises: the Boston Celtics and Los Angeles Lakers.
+Their accomplishments have been discussed several times such as the 33 championships, 52 Finals appearances overall, and over 6,000 regular season victories between the two.

 The 2006-07 season was the last time both teams came in with average expectations.
 The Lakers, led by Kobe Bryant, Smush Parker, and Kwame Brown finished 41-41.
 Paul Pierce, Al Jefferson, a rookie named Rajon Rondo, and the Celtics limped to the finish line at 24-58, winning only 12 of their final 50 games.
 Their slump might’ve had something to do with Greg Oden and Kevin Durant being near-locks as 2007 NBA Draft participants.
 (For more 2007 nostalgia, check out a post I devoted to that entire year.)

 The likelihood of catching both the Celtics and the Lakers in underwhelming seasons and winning more than both of them combined speaks for itself.
 Dallas accomplished something nobody had done before despite opportunities for teams in the mid-90s, 2005, and 2006 to be the first to do so.
-Maybe Michael Jordan and the Chicago Bulls of the 90s would’ve been the first, but that’s just one of several coulda-shoulda-wouldas with Jordan’s first retirement.
+Maybe Michael Jordan and the Chicago Bulls of 1993 and 1994 would’ve been the first, but that’s just one of several coulda-shoulda-wouldas with Jordan’s first retirement.

-The mid-2010s may bring another opportunity for a team to join the likes of the 2007 Mavericks for multiple reasons: Injuries to the Celtics and Lakers’ franchise cornerstones in 2013, a haul of very average players for each team, both conferences being more beefed up at the top, and the tankapalooza that will lead up to 2014 NBA Draft.
-But the window to win more than the Celtics and Lakers combined could close after this season if the Lakers make a huge splash in free agency like they intend and Boston rebuilds successfully through a loaded draft.
+The mid-2010s may bring another opportunity for a team to join the likes of the ’07 Mavericks for multiple reasons: injuries to the Celtics and Lakers’ franchise cornerstones in 2013, a haul of very average players for each team, both conferences being more beefed up at the top, and the tankapalooza that will lead up to 2014 NBA Draft.
+The window to win more than the Celtics and Lakers combined could close after this season if A) the Lakers make a huge splash in free agency like they intend and B) Boston rebuilds successfully through a loaded draft.

-Hopefully joining the 2007 Mavericks in a rare regular season feat doesn’t come with their playoff disappointment as well.
-Though if anything crazy happens, teams that win more games than the Celtics and Lakers combined in a single season win a championship four years later.
-And 100 percent of the time.
+Hopefully joining the ’07 Mavericks in a rare regular season feat doesn’t come with their playoff disappointment as well.
+If anything crazy happens, however, teams that win more games than the Celtics and Lakers combined in a single season win a championship four years later.
+100 percent of the time.